 - 1 teaspoon sea salt

-Combine the lentils and rice in a large pot with the vegetable stock.
+- Combine the lentils and rice in a large pot with the vegetable stock.
 Bring to a boil over medium-high heat.
-Once it has begun to boil, lower the heat to a simmer, cover the pot and allow to cook until the water has been absorbed.
-This could take 45 minutes to an hour.
+Once it has begun to boil, lower the heat to a simmer, cover the pot and allow to cook until the water has been absorbed, about 45 minutes.

-While the lentils and rice are cooking, heat the oil in a pan over medium-high heat.
-Add the onion and cook until it begins to brown.
-Add the garlic and carrots, and cook until the carrots are tender, 10-15 minutes.
+- While the lentils and rice are cooking, heat the oil in a pan over medium-high heat.
+Add the onion and cook until it begins to brown, about 5 minutes.
+Add the garlic and carrots, and cook until the carrots are tender, about 10 more minutes.

-Transfer the mixture to a medium saucepan and cook over medium-high heat, stirring often, until the mixture thickens and is heated throughout.
+- Transfer the mixture to a medium saucepan and cook over medium-high heat, stirring often, until the mixture thickens and is heated throughout about 5 to 10 minutes.
 If the gravy gets too thick, you can thin it with a little more vegetable stock or water.